-Wash the person’s clothes, bed linen, and towels separately.
+Wash the person’s clothes, bed linens, and towels separately.
 Use hot water.
 Use both detergent and liquid bleach.

 Disinfect surfaces in the person’s room.
 This includes the phone, light switches, and remote controls.

-Use warm water and plenty of soap.
+Use water (cold or warm) and plenty of soap.
 Rub your hands together well.

 Clean your whole hand.
 Wash under nails, between fingers, and up your wrists.